 Eligibility: Completion of ACGME-accredited Internal Medicine residency, U.S. citizenship or permanent residency.

-About Columbia University Irving Medical Center/Patient Safety Research
+About Columbia University Irving Medical Center/Center for Patient Safety Research

-The Patient Safety Research Program is a multi-disciplinary collaboration between Columbia University Irving Medical Center and NewYork-Presbyterian Hospital, working across multiple departments including Medicine, Pediatrics, Obstetrics, Nursing, Quality, Information Technology, and Biomedical Informatics.
-The mission of the Patient Safety Research Program is to develop and test innovative strategies for improving patient safety using rigorous research methods.
-Through leveraging health information technology, the Patient Safety Research Program conducts federally funded as well as hospital-supported research projects to test solutions that are replicable, scalable, and make a real difference in improving patient safety.
+The Center for Patient Safety Research is a multi-disciplinary collaboration between Columbia University Irving Medical Center and NewYork-Presbyterian Hospital, working across multiple departments including Medicine, Pediatrics, Obstetrics, Nursing, Quality, Information Technology, and Biomedical Informatics.
+The mission of the Center for Patient Safety Research is to develop and test innovative strategies for improving patient safety using rigorous research methods.
+Through leveraging health information technology, the Center for Patient Safety Research conducts federally funded as well as hospital-supported research projects to test solutions that are replicable, scalable, and make a real difference in improving patient safety.